Sitecore/Sitecore.HabitatHome.Utilities/XP/install/README.md

-### Installation helpers for Sitecore XP
+### Installation helpers for Sitecore Experience Platform (XP)
 > These steps assume you have all of the prerequisites installed and have followed the instructions at [README.md](../../Prerequisits/README.md)

-Still in an elevated PowerShell sessions
+Still in an elevated PowerShell session

 - Browse to the solr folder